Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: THE VOTE-RAG FRAMEWORK

 \textbf{Query Pool Aggregation.} Once all $N$ queries are generated in parallel, they are aggregated into a single, comprehensive query pool $\hat{Q}$.

-This process leverages the diverse perspectives of multiple agents to form a query strategy that is more robust than any single agent's attempt.
-The final aggregated query pool $\hat{Q}$ is then used to retrieve a comprehensive evidence set $C_{\hat{Q}} = \mathcal{R}(\hat{Q}, C, k)$, which is passed to the next stage.
+This process leverages the diverse perspectives of multiple agents to form a query strategy that is more robust than any single agent's attempt. \textbf{This diversification strategy mirrors robust recovery techniques used in specialized imagery analysis, where terrain-aware and spatiotemporal alignments are essential to overcome noisy data inputs \cite{yu2026spatiotemporal}.} The final aggregated query pool $\hat{Q}$ is then used to retrieve a comprehensive evidence set $C_{\hat{Q}} = \mathcal{R}(\hat{Q}, C, k)$, which is passed to the next stage.